spkcd/attachment-lookup-optimizer/README.md

    - Start caching attachment URL lookups
    - Hook into WordPress core functions
 4. **Configure settings** at **Tools > Attachment Optimizer** in your WordPress admin
+5. **NEW in v1.0.9**: Enable JetEngine/JetFormBuilder custom field rewriting in BunnyCDN settings (disabled by default)

 ## Admin Interface